MalteHei/apex-chart-ref-objects/artikel.md

 ```

 After saving & reloading once again, you can see that in your [developer console][dev_console], it says the number of items in `args` is 1.
-So let's update the function header and examine that argument:
+So, let's update the function header and examine that argument:

 ```js
 (arg) => {